eleos22/eleos22/README.md

 - 👋 Hi, I’m @eleos22 (ELeosnel Rincon)
 - !!!
 I will upload more projects soon.
 - !!!
 Please feel free to contact me.
-- 👀 I’m interested in becoming a front end developer
+- 👀 I’m interested in becoming a software engineer
-- 🌱 I’m currently learning HTML CSS & JavaScript
+- 🌱 I’m currently enrolled in school to get my computer science degree
 - 💞️ I’m looking to collaborate on projects or network
 - 📫 How to reach me email: Eleosnel@gmail.com